MohanedZekry/ArticleApp/README.md

 ## Requirements✨
 - Any Operating System (ie. MacOS X, Linux, Windows)
 - Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
-- A little knowledge of Dart and Flutter
 - Some fingers to code 😂